microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/directory-list-customsecurityattributedefinitions.md

 ### Example 3: Filter custom security attributes based on attribute set

-The following example filters custom security attributes that are in the Engineering attribute set, active, and of type string.
+The following example retrieves custom security attributes that are in the Engineering attribute set, are active, and of type String.

 #### Request
 <!-- {